GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Callouts
 - definition: feeding your teammates with information about the enemy position or your next move
-- learn the map-specific callouts
+- learn callouts specific to the map you're playing
-- when making callouts, you must include location, count, health remaining, direction, weapon used and any essential information (ex: bomb holder in CS:GO)
+- when making callouts, you must include location, count, health remaining, direction, weapon used and any other essential information (ex: bomb holder in CS:GO)
 - when requesting utility or revealing your intentions, make the callout beforehand to give your teammates time to adjust
 - callouts must be fast to allow your teammates to react quickly
 - they must also be concise to avoid covering game sound from your teammates